scordio/junit-converters/docs/converters/spring-conversion.md

 ---
-description: An argument converter using the Spring Framework type conversion
+description: An argument converter using Spring Framework type conversion
 ---

 # `@SpringConversion`